-The Italian institutions proposing the programme, after obtaining the positive opinion of the Evaluation Board, informs CUN and ANVUR, which express their views on the areas of competence.
-CUN evaluates (i) the coherence of the group of teaching programmes with which Italian institutions contribute to the joint programme and (ii) the equivalence of the overall teaching regulation compared to a national degree class/ interclass.
-ANVUR verifies the possession of adequate teaching requirements for joint programmes12, as specified in Table 3 below.
-No request for CoReCo opinion is foreseen, according to the provisions of DM 773/2024, Annex 4, letter a) 13.
+The Italian institutions proposing the programme, after obtaining the positive opinion of the Evaluation Unit, must first inform the CUN and the ANVUR, which express their views on the areas of competence.
+In particular, the CUN evaluates (i) the coherence of the group of teaching programmes with which Italian institutions contribute to the joint programme and (ii) the equivalence of the overall teaching regulation compared to a national class/ interclass degree.
+ANVUR verifies the possession of adequate teaching requirements for joint programmes12, specified in Table 3 below.
+No request for CoReCo opinion is foreseen, according to the provisions of DM 773/2024, annex 4, letter a)13.
+These verifications take place both in the case where ANVUR coordinates the evaluation procedure and when the task is assigned to another agency listed in EQAR, as soon as the Italian institution formally decides to participate in the joint program, and in any case before the evaluation procedure is initiated.